AitorGallardo/web-scraping-game-price/README.md

-Script to scrape game prices.
+Script to scrape game prices